The 5 Best Restaurant EPOS Systems: Our Top Picks

 Pricing

-Restaurant POS systems have a wide range of costs.
-Consider upfront costs, as well as whether both the software and hardware are included in the monthly subscription fee.
+Consider upfront costs and monthly fees, as well as what’s included in them.
+Is it both software and hardware, or one and not the other?
 Make sure to include the added cost of integration, training, and transaction fees in your budgeting.

 Realistically plan for any projected growth as well.
-While choosing a system that can accommodate your expected future needs will prevent you from having to switch systems later down the line, be careful not to splurge on an over-complicated system with unnecessary features.
+Choosing a system that can accommodate your expected future needs will prevent you from having to switch systems later down the line.

 Software

-It’s worth being aware that if you prioritize features that help automate your workflows and prevent manual work, you may be able to reduce your labour costs.
+It’s worth being aware that if you prioritise features that help automate your workflows and prevent manual work, you may be able to reduce your labour costs.

 Hardware

-Add-ons like advanced analytics features can level up your operations and help you spot missed opportunities.
-You should also pay attention to the software that your chosen POS system can integrate with – for example, does it come ready to integrate with the accounting software brand that you’re already using?
-You should also check the training resources, onboarding support, and post-implementation support terms providing by the POS provider to ensure your team will get the support they need to learn the new system.
+You should also check the training resources, onboarding support, and post-implementation support terms provided by the EPOS provider to ensure your team will get the support they need to learn the new system.

 How much do restaurant EPOS systems cost?